ahmadexp/TGPIO/README.md

 Author: Ahmad Byagowi

-Experimental out-of-tree Linux kernel module that exposes Intel Time-Aware GPIO / Timed I/O blocks on systems where firmware does not enumerate the ACPI devices.
+Linux kernel module that exposes Time-Aware GPIO / Timed I/O blocks on systems.
+It also works where system's firmware does not enumerate the ACPI devices.

 Each static TGPIO block can be selected independently as:

+- `off`: leave the block unused (0).
-- `input`: PTP external timestamp input.
+- `input`: PTP external timestamp input (1).
-- `output`: PTP periodic output.
+- `output`: PTP periodic output (2).
-- `off`: leave the block unused.

 The default is both blocks as inputs, matching the first working input setup.